 Born in an impoverished village on the Eastern Cape, Soso found her way to an ICT center, learned technology and discovered a world of opportunity.
 Today, she is an information and communications technology (ICT) expert, inspiring teacher and mother, living in a comfortable Johannesburg suburb.

 The policy of apartheid ended decades ago, but lack of economic opportunity continues to divide South Africans.
 In a population of 47 million, just 5 million workers earn enough to submit tax returns.
-Less than 5 percent of the 9000 high schools in South Africa offer ICT as a subject, yet information and communications technology is the backbone of economic growth.
-Limited access to 21st century curricula, affordable higher education, and opportunity make it difficult for the next generation to find their place in the modern economy.
+Less than 5 percent of the 9000 high schools in South Africa offer ICT as a subject, yet ICT is the backbone of economic growth.
+Limited access to 21st century curricula and affordable higher education make it difficult for members of next generation to find their place in the modern economy.

 “When you grow up in a township and go to school there,” explains Alfie Hamid, Cisco Corporate Affairs Regional Lead, “you generally do not have access to 21st century schooling, and, with your financial situation, you cannot afford university, your only opportunity is for menial labor and the poverty spiral continues.”

 Afterschool classes at an ICT training center built by the Nelson Mandela Foundation awakened Soso’s passion for technology.
 CIDA City Campus provided the opportunity for a college education, and provided a path to a better life.